Yandex Cloud

 • CPU, memory, network, or disk usage, in absolute terms.

-• Memory, network, or disk usage as a percentage of the set limits for the corresponding cluster host class.
+• Memory, network, and disk usage as a percentage of the set limits for the relevant cluster host class.

-• The amount of data in the DB cluster and the remaining free space in data storage.
+• Amount of data in a database cluster and the remaining free space in your data storage.

-For DB hosts, you can track metrics specific to the corresponding type of DBMS.
-For example, for PostgreSQL, you can track:
+For all database hosts, you can monitor metrics specific to their DBMS type.
+For example, for PostgreSQL, you can monitor:

 • Average query execution time.

-Logs of any level are written to a disk's system partition with 20 GB allocated, so you are not charged for them separately.
-The size of the logs created only affects log rotation frequency.
+Logs of any level are written to a disk's system partition (with 20 GB allocated) and are not charged separately.
+The size of the logs only affects the frequency of their rotation.

 What is the retention period for logs?What is the retention period for logs?